 This "mighty man of valor" was called to deliver his people from the hands of Midian.
-It took courage to go and face an army that was compared in number to grasshoppers, with only 300 men.
+It took courage to go with only three hundred men to face an army that was compared in number to grasshoppers.
 Courage increases in the life of a leader at the same rate as the importance of the mission.
 If he sees his mission as being great, his courage will increase to meet the challenge.
 On the other hand, if the mission is not important to the leader, he will lack the courage to endure hardships in the pursuit of the mission.
 True courage will always be challenged.